 Any financial and other significant conflicts of interests that may affect results or their interpretation shall be disclosed.
 All sources of financial support of the project shall also be disclosed.

-In case of suspected or proven scientific misdemeanor, unfair publication or plagiarism, Center of Competence shall closely collaborate with the Scientific Editorial Board in order to ensure the situation is clarified and steps for remediation are taken.
+In case of suspected or proven scientific misdemeanor, unfair publication or plagiarism, Institute of Hygiene shall closely collaborate with the Scientific Editorial Board in order to ensure the situation is clarified and steps for remediation are taken.
 This may be prompt a notification about misprint or, in more serious cases, total dissociation from unfairly presented article and its retraction.

 A conflict of interests occurs when it is reasonable to assume that issues unrelated to the research may affect impartiality and objectivity of the work itself or its assessment.
 All possible conflict of interests regardless their influence or absence of influence on the research shall be notified in advance in order to make the right decision.
 In many cases such notification does not preclude publishing of the article or participation in the reviewing process.